docxology/p3if/docs/p3if_paste.md

 elsewhere as Business, Operations, Legal, Technical, and Social (BOLTS) functions [28,29].
-Common frameworks appear unable to account for such factors without substantially bending their interpretation [16] or expanding their scope to address these factors to the point of overburdening the frameworks’ navigability [18,19].
+Common frameworks appear unable to account for such factors without substantially bending their interpretation [16] or expanding their scope to address these factors to the point of overburdening the frameworks' navigability [18,19].
 Methodology
 Here we perform a literature analysis and synthesis exploring the history, form, and function of a set of common professional requirements engineering frameworks for organizational decision making and supporting information systems.
-We present and summarize these frameworks’ properties and evolution, and explore how we might integrate such diverse frameworks without falling into the common trap of adding new standards [30] to replace the old.
+We present and summarize these frameworks' properties and evolution, and explore how we might integrate such diverse frameworks without falling into the common trap of adding new standards [30] to replace the old.
 This line of inquiry will result in the introduction of the 9
-“Properties, Processes, and Perspectives Inter-Framework” (P3IF), an integrating abstraction layer that is described in later sections of the paper.
+"Properties, Processes, and Perspectives Inter-Framework" (P3IF), an integrating abstraction layer that is described in later sections of the paper.
 Our analysis is intended to derive common patterns [10,11,31] from among existing frameworks for information systems, with a particular focus on combinatorial frameworks